cWilgar/react-trump/README.md

-# REACT-TRUMP
+# REACT-TRUMPS

-A digital version or Top-Trumps written in react, which pulls data from wordpress.
+A digital version of Top-Trumps written in react, which pulls data from wordpress.
 This project was bootstrapped with [Create React App](README.react-app.md).

 I am hosting this on github pages https://cwilgar.github.io/react-trumps/